mbarbin/nofunc-keyed/doc/initiating-this-repo.md

 4. Silence warnings 9 and build the repo.

 5. Add project license headers - initiate notices for changes to imported files.

+6. Removed the functor from the set ml and mli and let ocamlformat reindent the contents of the files at toplevel.

+   Note that starting from this stage, the tree won't build for a few commits, which is done intentionally in order to make the history of edits more clear.